 Claims do matter.
 Just like auto or home insurance, workers’ comp claims will raise the business’ insurance premiums.
 The best thing you can do to keep a workplace safe is to train your employees on safety procedures.

-Talk with your insurance company about other ways to lower your premiums.
+Talk with your insurance agency or insurance company about other ways to lower your premiums.